-- a) profitability ratios the amount of the EBITA margin, - b) debt ratios share of equity, debt servicing capacity and total debt to EBITDA, - c) efficiency indicators the level of current assets and inventory turnover ratio (inventory days ratio).
+- a) profitability ratios the amount of the EBITDA margin, - b) debt ratios share of equity, debt servicing capacity and total debt to EBITDA, - c) efficiency indicators the level of current assets and inventory turnover ratio (inventory days ratio).

-Due to the decline in consolidated sales revenues and EBITDA earnings in the first half of 2020 due to the pandemic and the sharp rise in demand for working capital in the second half of 2020, the Group did not meet two covenants in this period: the debt service coverage ratio and the inventory turnover ratio (inventory days ratio) set forth in the loan agreements with ING Bank Ślaski S.A.
+Due to the decline in sales revenues and EBITDA earnings in the first half of 2020 due to the pandemic and the sharp rise in demand for working capital in the second half of 2020, the Group did not meet two covenants in this period: the debt service coverage ratio and the inventory turnover ratio (inventory days ratio) set forth in the loan agreements with ING Bank Ślaski S.A.

 On 1 March 2021, ING Bank Śląski S.A. assured the Company in writing that it accepted the exceeding of these ratios without any consequences.
-In addition, on 4 March 2021, an annex to the investment loan agreement with ING Bank Śląski S.A. came into effect, which modified the wording (description) of the debt service coverage ratio to more adequately account for the current situation of the Alumetal Group (the original agreement was signed in 2015).
+In addition, on 4 March 2021, an annex to the investment loan agreement with ING Bank Śląski S.A. came into effect, which modified the wording (description) of the debt service coverage ratio to more adequately account for the current situation of the Alumetal Group (the original agreement was signed in 2015) and was closely related to the construction of the production plant in Hungary).